shrutinarwaney/apcs-app/README.md

+1. Enter commands into terminal/git bash
 ` $ javac App.java`

 ` $ java App `

-And then choose a calculator by clicking one of the buttons, then enter valid inputs into the text boxes.
+2. Choose a calculator by clicking one of the buttons, then enter valid inputs into the text boxes.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-## Dependency Management

-The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).
-# apcs-app
+### Kinematic calculator
+Enter a number into 3 separate boxes.
+Click calculate and the calculator will give you the missing variable.

+### DNA converter
+Enter a strand of DNA in the form of nitrogenous bases.
+Click convert to see the mRNA and the complimentary strand.